SAEON/mnemosyne/README.md

 This is useful for uploading large files via cURL as contents are never fully buffered in memory.

 ##### Stream from a file
+I'm not sure if there is any benefit to this approach over specifying `-T /path/to/file` as above.

 ```sh
 cat ./some/local/cog.tiff \